Caffeine and Anxiety: Is Caffeine Triggering Your Anxiety?

 Everyone responds differently when drinking caffeine.
 Some people are naturally more susceptible to getting nervous than others – whether they live with anxiety or not.

 For example, many people drink coffee to help wake them up in the morning or for a boost of energy when they feel tired.
 Some people end up developing a tolerance and must drink larger amounts to get the same effect.
 If someone stops drinking coffee, they will experience withdrawal symptoms, which may include anxiety attacks.

 If anxiety symptoms don’t stop after gradually reducing your coffee intake, you should consult a therapist for help.

-The Caffeine and Anxiety
+The Link Between Caffeine and Anxiety

 Research shows drinking coffee and other caffeinated beverages significantly contribute to anxiety disorders.
-Here is how:
+Here is how.

 One study from Duke University Medical Center has investigated how drinking caffeine moderately has an effect on blood pressure, heart rate, urinary excretion of epinephrine, norepinephrine and cortisol.
 They were looking to see how it affects normal activity at home and work.
 What they found was that habitual coffee drinkers had increases in blood pressure and heart rate in the early part of their day.
 These amplifications caused higher levels of stress, as reported by the study participants, and lasted until bedtime.

-Throws Off Neurotransmitters
+2. Throws Off Neurotransmitters

 Serotonin is another neurotransmitter that is tied to relaxation and happiness.
 There has been evidence that shows caffeine can eventually suppress serotonin.